 Energy conservation technology absorption and foreign exchangeearnings and outgo

-All transactions with related parties were approved by the AuditCommittee and Board and the same are reviewed by the Audit Committee on quarterly basis.
-Also prior omnibusapproval of the Audit Committee is obtained for related partytransactions which are of repetitive nature entered in ordinary course of business and onan arm's length basis.The transactions entered into pursuant to the omnibus approvalare reviewed by the internal audit team and Audit Committee on quarterly basis.
+All related party transactions that were entered into during thefinancial year were on an arm's length basis and were in the ordinary course of business.There are no materially significant related party transactions made by the Company withPromoters Directors Key Managerial Personnel or other designated persons which may havea potential conflict with the interest of the Company at large.
+All the transactions withrelated parties were approved by the Audit Committee and the Board as may be applicable;and the same are reviewed by the Audit Committee on quarterly basis.
+Also prior omnibusapproval of the Audit Committee is obtained for related party transactions which are ofrepetitive in nature entered in ordinary course of business and on an arm's length basis.The transactions entered into pursuant to the omnibus approval are reviewed by theinternal audit team and the Audit Committee on quarterly basis.

 Corporate Social Responsibility (CSR) initiatives

-The brief outline of the corporate social responsibility (CSR) policyof the Company details regarding CSR Committee and the initiatives undertaken by theCompany on CSR activities during the year are set out in Annexure E' of thisreport in the format prescribed in the Companies (Corporate Social Responsibility Policy)Rules 2014.
+The brief outline of the Corporate Social Responsibility (CSR) policyof the Company details regarding CSR Committee and the initiatives undertaken by theCompany on CSR activities during the year are set out in 'Annexure G' of thisreport in the format prescribed in the Companies (Corporate Social Responsibility Policy)Rules 2014.
 CSR Policy is available on the Company's website onhttps://www.vishnuchemicals.com/wp-content/uploads/2021/03/CSR-Policy-updated-on-12022021.pdf

-In terms of the requirements of the Companies Act 2013 and Regulation22 of Listing Regulations the Company has a vigil mechanism to deal with instance offraud and mismanagement if any including reporting instances of leak of UPSI orsuspected leak of UPSI by employees anti-bribery & anti-corruption and takingappropriate actions on such reporting.
+In terms of the requirements of the Companies Act 2013 and Regulation22 of the Listing Regulations the Company has a vigil mechanism to deal with instances offraud and mismanagement if any including reporting instances of leak of UPSI orsuspected leak of UPSI by employees anti-bribery & anti-corruption and takingappropriate actions on such reporting.
 The Audit Committee reviews the functioning of thevigil / whistle blower mechanism from time to time.
 There were no allegations /disclosures / concerns received during the year under review in terms of the vigilmechanism established by the Company.
 The details of the vigil mechanism are displayed onthe website of the Company https://www.vishnuchemicals.com/investors/fPolicies

 Prevention of Insider Trading

 Pursuant to SEBI (Prohibition of Insider Trading) Regulations 2015 asamended the Company has adopted the Code of Internal Procedures and Conduct forRegulating Monitoring and Reporting of Trading by Designated Persons and their ImmediateRelatives along with Code of Fair Disclosures and a copy of the same are available oncompany's website https://www.vishnuchemicals.com/investors/fPolicies.

 Environment Health and Safety

-Prevention of Sexual Harassment (POSH')
+Prevention of Sexual Harassment ('POSH')

 In order to comply with provisions of the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013 and Rules framed thereunderthe Company has formulated and implemented a policy on prevention prohibition andredressal of complaints related to sexual harassment of women at the workplace.
 All womenemployees permanent temporary or contractual are covered under the above policy.
 The saidpolicy has been circulated to all employees by hosting on notice board and a copy of thesame has been uploaded on the website of the Company.
 An Internal Complaint Committee(ICC) has been set up in compliance with the said Act.
 To build awareness in this areathe Company has been conducting awareness sessions during induction.
 During the year underreview no complaints pertaining to sexual harassment of women employees were reported.

-Pursuant to Section 92(3) read with Section 134(3)(a) of the Act theAnnual Return as on March 31 2021 is available on the Company's website onhttps://www.vishnuchemicals.com/wp-content/uploads/2021/06/VCL_Form_MGT-7-dt-31032021N.pdf
+Pursuant to Section 92(3) read with Section 134(3)(a) of the Act theAnnual Return as on 31st March 2022 is available on the Company's website onhttps://vishnuchemicals.com/wp-content/uploads/2022/05/VCL_Form_MGT_7-dt31032022-draft-pdf.pdf

 Significant and material orders passed by the regulators or courts